d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 Perhaps the most convenient way to implement this penalty is to square all terms in place and sum them up.
-We divide by $2$ by convention
-(when we take the derivative of a quadratic function, the $2$ and $1/2$ cancel out, ensuring that the expression for the update looks nice and simple).

 ```{.python .input}
 def l2_penalty(w):